-Examines how a trade/consumer show is an effective marketing opportunity for businesses of all sizes.
-Focuses on the application of marketing principles through the medium of trade or consumer shows.
-Also covers how to position a trade or consumer show as an active marketing tool within a business' overall marketing strategy.
-A key component of this course will be the development of a major project involving a strategic plan for a trade/consumer show.
+Trade and consumer shows require a surprising amount of creativity, planning and budget.
+There are many steps and moving parts that a planner must consider to fully leverage the marketing and resource investment in these types of events.
+This course examines how a trade/consumer show can be an effective marketing tool for businesses of all sizes.
+From the physical booth to staffing, this course covers how to position a trade or consumer show as an active marketing tool within a business' overall marketing strategy.
+A key component of this course will be the development of a major project involving the presentation of a strategic plan for a trade/consumer show.

-Explain the process of researching, selecting and participating in trade or consumer shows
+Identify the process of researching, selecting, planning, budgeting and participating in trade or consumer shows

-Set measureable objectives and evaluate results of trade and consumer shows
+Set measurable objectives and evaluate the results of participation

 MKTG 1342 is offered as a part of the following programs: